 He is subsequently killed when the E.E.V. ejects Ripley, Hicks and Newt from the Sulaco and crashes onto a planet called Fury 161.
 Corporal Hicks is played by Michael Biehn and appears in 1986’s Aliens and lends his likeness to 1993’s Alien 3.
 He also lends his voice and likeness in the 2012 video game Aliens Colonial Marines.
-Michael Biehn is also also rumoured to reprise his role as Corporal Hicks in Neill Blomkamp’s untitled Alien sequel.
+Michael Biehn was also rumoured to reprise his role as Corporal Hicks in Neill Blomkamp’s untitled Alien sequel.

 Corporal Hicks and his unit were sent to LV-426 in 2179, along with Ellen Ripley and Weyland-Yutani representative Carter Burke, to find out what happened to the Hadley’s Hope colony.
 Hicks was initially sceptical of the mission and thought it was a waste of time, and that the colony was simply having communication issues.
 They drop from the Sulaco onto LV-426 via a dropship and then travel via APC to the compound.

-Hicks and the marines explore the colony and secure it.
+Hicks and the Marines explore the colony and secure it.
 They find no trace of the colonists and whatever was there, was long gone.
 The rest of the group enter the compound and discover two live Facehuggers held in stasis tubes in the med-lab.
 Hicks discovers a little girl on the motion tracker who then bites his hand when he tries to grab her.
-The group soon discovers that all the colonists are being held underneath the colony’s Atmosphere Processor and set out to investigate it.
+The group soon discovers that all the colonists are being held underneath the colony’s Atmosphere Processor and sets out to investigate it.

-Ripley, Burke and Gorman remain in the APC while the marines explore and find the area covered in strange resin.
-Gorman orders the marines to surrender their Pulse Rifle ammunition and grenades as to not rupture the Atmosphere Processor’s reactor.
+Ripley, Burke and Gorman remain in the APC while the Marines explore and find the area covered in strange resin.
+Gorman orders the marines to surrender their Pulse Rifle ammunition and grenades so as to not rupture the Atmosphere Processor’s reactor.
 Hicks hands over his ammunition and resorts to using his shotgun instead.

 The marines find the colonists cocooned to the wall and Hicks notices the empty Eggs and dead Facehuggers nearby.
 They find one of the victims still alive on the wall and a Chestburster bursts out her.
 Apone and Dietrich incinerate it which wakes up the xenomorphs hibernating in the walls.
 The xenomorphs attack the marines, Hicks rescues Wierzbowski only for him to be attacked a few seconds later.
 With many of the marines dead, Hicks orders the remaining marines to fall back.

 Hicks manages to kill a few xenomorphs with his shotgun on his way back to the APC.
-He was the last marine in the APC when an alien prevents him from closing the door.
+He was the last marine in the APC when an alien prevented him from closing the door.
 He puts his shotgun in its mouth and pulls the trigger, killing it and spraying acid everywhere.
 Gorman gets knocked out by some falling boxes and Hicks becomes the ranking commander of the team.
 Ripley and Hicks agree to leave LV-426 in the dropship and nuke the site from orbit.
 They call the dropship which then crashes into their APC narrowly missing Hicks and the remaining survivors.

-Hicks gives Ripley a tracking device so they could find her if she gets lost and shows her how to use a M41A Pulse Rifle.
-The xenomorphs manage to get past the first set of sentry guns but fall back at the other two with almost all of Sentry Guns’ ammunition empty.
+In the meantime, Hicks gives Ripley a tracking device so they could find her if she gets lost and shows her how to use a M41A Pulse Rifle.
+The xenomorphs manage to get past the first set of sentry guns but fall back at the other two with almost all of the Sentry Guns’ ammunition empty.
 Later, Hicks and the team are alerted to a fire alarm in the med-lab and find Ripley and Newt locked inside with two Facehuggers.

 Hicks breaks the window and dives through it rescuing Ripley and Newt.
 As they realise Burke was responsible, they interrogate him and find out that he was planning to smuggle xenomorphs through customs on the way back to Earth and sabotage the marine’s stasis chambers when they were in hypersleep.
 Hicks is about to kill Burke when the xenomorph cut the colony’s power.

 The group barricade themselves in but the aliens come through the ceiling.
-Burke and Hudson are grabbed by aliens and the other escape through the vents with Newt in lead.
+Burke and Hudson are grabbed by aliens and the others escape through the vents with Newt in the lead.
 Gorman and Vasquez sacrifice themselves with a grenade which causes Newt to fall into some water.
 Hicks and Ripley couldn’t reach her in time and a xenomorph grabs her.
 The two of them are forced to run to an elevator to escape from more aliens.

-Soon after Ripley, Newt, and Hicks enter hypersleep, it’s revealed the Queen Alien placed an Alien Egg on the Sulaco where a Super Facehugger emerges, and infects Ripley.
+Soon after Ripley, Newt, and Hicks enter hypersleep, it’s revealed the Queen Alien placed an Alien Egg on the Sulaco where a Super Facehugger emerges and infects Ripley.
 This causes the Sulaco to eject the stasis tubes into an E.E.V. where it crashes into a prison planet called Fury 161.
 Ripley survives the crash but Newt drowns in her stasis tube and Hicks is killed when a support beam impales him.
 The bodies of Hicks and Newt were cremated in the lead works.